 The dissolution of the monasteries is frequently blamed for being one of the single biggest causes of the decline of the British wine industry.
 However, by that point, French wine was well established in England, having been made popular by Henry II and Eleanor of Aquitaine some 380 years earlier.

 The rise of French wine’s popularity coincided with a change in the British climate – summers became cooler, winters became wetter.
 It became harder to get a good quality harvest, and to protect vines from various types of fungal diseases.
 This meant that in the 1700s when England imposed high tariffs on French goods (including wine), the natural alternative was to look to Spain and Portugal for wines, rather than making them on home soil.
 Europe was cemented as England’s preferred supply route of wine.

 England’s climate improved slightly towards the mid-late 1800’s, and this could have led to a revival in viticulture, had it not been for a trade deal struck with Europe, that led to a drastic reduction in import tariffs = a significant decrease in the cost of imported wines.
 For anyone thinking of making wine in the UK, the cost of it would have now been grossly un-competitive vs imported wines.

 Fast forward to the early 1900’s – England’s climate is still improving vs the previous few hundred years (in relation to grape-growing conditions that is!).
-Surely post-industrial revolution, we would be ready to revitalise our formerly great British wine industry!
+Surely post-industrial revolution, we would be ready to revitalise our formerly great English wine industry!